MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 An enterprise IoT solution should provide a strategy for operators to manage the system.
 DevOps methodologies that proactively focus on security include:

-- Centralized configuration and compliance management, to apply policies and to securely distribute and update certificates.
+- Centralized configuration and compliance management, to securely apply policies and distribute and update certificates.
 - Deployable updates, to update the full set of software on devices, firmware, drivers, base OS and host applications, and cloud-deployed workloads.

 For more information, see [Enable DevSecOps with Azure and GitHub](/devops/devsecops/enable-devsecops-azure-github).

 ### Continual updates

 To control device access based on health, you must proactively maintain production devices in a working, healthy target state.
+Update mechanisms should:

+- Have remote deployment capabilities.
-Update mechanisms should have remote deployment capabilities and should be resilient to changes in environment, operating conditions, and authentication mechanism, such as certificate changes because of expiry or revocation.
+- Be resilient to changes in environment, operating conditions, and authentication mechanism, such as certificate changes because of expiry or revocation.
+- Support update rollout verification.

-The update mechanism should support update rollout verification, and ideally be integrated with pervasive security monitoring to enable scheduled updates for security.
-You should be able to defer updates to not interfere with business continuity, but eventually complete them within a well-defined time interval after you detect a vulnerability.
+- Integrate with pervasive security monitoring to enable scheduled updates for security.

+You should be able to defer updates that interfere with business continuity, but eventually complete them within a well-defined time interval after you detect a vulnerability.
 Devices that haven't been updated should be flagged as unhealthy.

 ### Security monitoring and response

-The IoT solution needs to be able to perform monitoring and remediation at scale for all its connected devices.
+An IoT solution needs to be able to perform monitoring and remediation at scale for all its connected devices.
 As a defense-in-depth strategy, monitoring adds an extra layer of protection for managed greenfield devices, and provides a compensating control for legacy, unmanaged brownfield devices that don't support agents and can't be patched or configured remotely.

-You need to decide the levels of logging, types of activities that you need to monitor, and the responses required for alerts.
+You need to decide on logging levels, types of activities to monitor, and responses required for alerts.
 Logs should be stored securely and not contain any security details.

-According to the [Cybersecurity and Infrastructure Security Agency (CISA)](https://us-cert.cisa.gov/ncas/alerts/aa20-205a), security monitoring should include:
+According to the [Cybersecurity and Infrastructure Security Agency (CISA)](https://us-cert.cisa.gov/ncas/alerts/aa20-205a), a security monitoring program should monitor and audit unauthorized changes to controllers, unusual behavior from devices, and access and authorization attempts.
+Security monitoring should include:

 - Generating an as-is asset inventory and network map of all IoT and OT devices.
 - Identifying all communication protocols used across IoT and OT networks.
 - Cataloging all external connections to and from networks.
 - Identifying vulnerabilities in IoT and OT devices and using a risk-based approach to mitigate them.
 - Implementing a vigilant monitoring program with anomaly detection to detect malicious cyber tactics such as *living off the land* within IoT systems.
-The program should monitor and audit unauthorized changes to controllers, unusual behavior from devices, and access and authorization attempts.

 Most IoT attacks follow a *kill chain* pattern, where adversaries establish an initial foothold, elevate their privileges, and move laterally across the network.
 Often, attackers use privileged credentials to bypass barriers such as next-generation firewalls established to enforce network segmentation across subnets.
-Rapidly detecting and responding to these multistage attacks requires a bird's-eye view across IT, IoT, and OT networks, combined with automation, machine learning, and threat intelligence.
+Rapidly detecting and responding to these multistage attacks requires a unified view across IT, IoT, and OT networks, combined with automation, machine learning, and threat intelligence.

 Collect signals from the entire environment, including all users, devices, applications, and infrastructure, both on-premises and in multiple clouds.
 Analyze the signals in centralized SIEM and extended detection and response (XDR) platforms, where SOC analysts can hunt for and uncover previously unknown threats.

 Finally, use SOAR platforms to respond to incidents rapidly and mitigate attacks before they materially impact your organization.
 You can define playbooks that automatically execute when specific incidents are detected.
 For example, you can automatically block or quarantine compromised devices so they're unable to infect other systems.

 ## Related resources